 Wing has appeared on a number of TV shows as a celebrity guest, including such shows as SportsCafe (New Zealand) and Rove Live (Australia).
 Samples of her music have also been played on The Russ Martin Show (USA).
 She is perhaps best known for her special guest star appearance on the animated comedy series South Park (USA) in an episode named for her in which recordings of some of her songs were featured.
 Sylvester Stallone was her co-star for this episode.

-Wing made her live U.S. concert debut at Cafe du Nord in in San Francisco on 21 August 2007.
-Her “Wing Over America”showcase was presented to a full house and was promoted by Michael Williams and medium Rare Music.
+Wing found a steady demand for her live performances.
+After performing on radio and TV throughout New Zealand and in nursing homes, cafes, at private parties, and the 2007 University Orientation circuit, Wing set her sights on international performances.
+She made her live U.S. concert debut at Cafe du Nord in San Francisco on 21 August 2007.
+A full house greeted her “Wing Over America” showcase, promoted by Michael Williams and medium Rare Music.
 Wing received rapturous applause.